-On January 31, 2020, the Company entered into a Business Development Agreement (the "Agreement") with Eutectix, LLC, a Delaware limited liability company ("Eutectix"), which provides for collaboration, joint development efforts, and the manufacturing of products based on the Company's proprietary amorphous metal alloys.
-Under the Agreement, the Company has agreed to license to Eutectix specified equipment owned by the Company, including two injection molding machines, two diecasting machines, and other machines and equipment, all of which will be used to make product for Company customers and Eutectix customers.
-The licensed machines and equipment represent substantially all of the machinery and equipment currently held by the Company.
+On January 31, 2020, the Company entered into a Business Development Agreement (the "Business Development Agreement") with Eutectix LLC, a Delaware limited liability company ("Eutectix"), which provides for collaboration, joint development efforts, and the manufacturing of products based on the Company's proprietary amorphous metal alloys.
+Under the Business Devlopment Agreement, the Company licensed to Eutectix specified equipment owned by the Company, including two injection molding machines, two diecasting machines, and other machines and equipment, all of which will be used to make product for Company customers and Eutectix customers.
+The licensed machines and equipment represented substantially all of the machinery and equipment then held by the Company.
 The Company has also licensed to Eutectix various patents and technical information related to the Company's proprietary technology.
-Under the Agreement, Eutectix will pay the Company a royalty of six percent (6%) of the net sales price of licensed products sold by Eutectix, and Eutectix will also manufacture for the Company product ordered by the Company.
-The Agreement has a term of five years, subject to renewal provisions and the ability of either party to terminate earlier upon specified circumstances.
+Under the Business Development Agreement, Eutectix agreed to pay the Company a royalty of six percent (6%) of the net sales price of licensed products sold by Eutectix, and Eutectix will also manufacture for the Company product ordered by the Company.
+The Business Development Agreement has a term of five years, subject to renewal provisions and the ability of either party to terminate earlier upon specified circumstances.